- What is Irish citizenship through marriage?

 However, the application for Irish citizenship is a bit complex for individuals who aren’t members of the EU because of the number of documents that must be submitted and assessed correctly to support their claim.
 Entrusting your application process to the Immigration Advice Service helps make the process less bumpy.

-You will be assigned an immigration lawyer who’ll guide you through the entire application procedure if you choose our unique application process.
-The lawyers have lots of experience handling immigration matters, making them best suited to handle your case.
+You will be assigned an immigration consultant who’ll guide you through the entire application procedure if you choose our unique application process.
+The experts have lots of experience handling immigration matters, making them best suited to handle your case.

 What documents are required in the citizenship application?